 Bolognese Sauce is also called ragù.
 In Italy, ragù is a term used to describe a type of meat sauce that has been cooked for many hours over low heat.
-This Bolognese Sauce recipe is perfect for the Instant Pot because it shortens the time from 6 hours down to 1 1/2 hours.
+This Bolognese Sauce recipe is perfect for the Instant Pot because it shortens the cooking time from 6 hours down to 90 minutes with the same deep rich flavor.

 One of the nice things about the Instant Pot is that you can sauté everything right in the pot, much like a dutch oven on the stovetop.
 Sautéing starts to build the flavors.

-4. Before you pressurize the Bolognese you will need to add the liquid.
-In this case, add crushed tomatoes, water, and parsley.
+- Before you pressurize the Bolognese you will need to add the liquids – crushed tomatoes, water, and parsley.

-Cooking Classic Bolognese in a slow cooker or on the stovetop
+Cooking times for Bolognese in a slow cooker or on the stovetop

 The recipe is the same as in a pressure cooker, except for the cooking time.